 Is it not You, O Lord our God?

-For You are the one who has made all these things [the heavens and the rain].
+For You are the one who has done all these things.